 • Despite some gains and major investments in eGovernment development made by many countries, the digital divide persists.
 (2018 E-Government Survey, United Nations)

 Technology backed by a clear vision on how it should transform the citizen experience with more efficient services can make a huge difference in government and public services.
-When planning new digital services, governments need to consider who will use them and how users will access services.
+When planning new digital government services, governments need to consider who will use them and how users will access services.
 Older public services websites designed before the smartphones may be insufficient to meet everyone’s needs.
 Online services alone will surely not cover all groups as the digital divide persist.